colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 She dumped me in February.
 While it caused me a lot of pain to lose someone I had gotten close with, I know now that it was the correct decision for her, and I may have also failed as a boyfriend in other areas.
 I do not hold anything against her, however.
 She is fighting a difficult battle with depression and body image, and I respect that.
 Because of my lifestyle, I was not in the position to be able to fully support her.
 However, I do also do think that it is a lot to ask of a 20-year-old man to take care of his girlfriend in the case of mental breakdowns and extreme physical pain.

 That’s the end of this story for now.
 I am currently back to training at full capacity, and my mental health is in a good spot.
 I have healed from that relationship and am beginning to find life balance between running and school.
 I have learned many lessons along the way and know that I have many more to learn.

+My sights are set on a sub-30 minute 10K, sub-14 5k, and sub-4 minute mile.